Thank you for your interest in the Newton Center for Active Living (NewCAL) project!

 When spaces within this facility are not programmed for older adults, the goal is to offer well managed, quality and enriching community and multigenerational experiences for all residents of Newton.

-2. The Center will be age friendly, welcoming to people of all ages, and will be designed and programmed to meet the needs of seniors and the community as a whole.
+3. The Center will be age friendly, welcoming to everyone, and will be designed and programmed to meet the unique needs of seniors as well as the broader community.

-Remember to visit here frequently to keep up with the latest information, design, presentations, and meetings.
+Remember to visit this site frequently to keep up with the latest meeting dates, design and presentations.

 Note: For information about other area Senior Centers and Senior/Community Centers, please click on this link.